More topics on this page

 Parents and other adults can support positive emotional development and help youth thrive by modeling healthy behaviors.
 This means that it is important to:

 Value every adolescent’s unique identity.
-Even when you don’t relate to an adolescent’s feelings or experiences, your understanding and respect as a parent or caring adult goes a long way.
+Even when you do not relate to an adolescent’s feelings or experiences, your understanding and respect as a parent or caring adult goes a long way.

 Resolve conflicts with respect for others.
 When you disagree with someone, remember what you like about the person and focus on resolving the issue at hand instead of assigning blame.
 Take time to cool off and think things through when you start to feel overwhelmed.
 Family conflicts can be especially stressful given the intense emotions and relationship dynamics at play.